RazGoelman/GUI_tester_production/README.md

 **Overview**

-The purpose of this page is to describe the SW design of the Kazuar Production tester UX/UI with an emphasis of user name and password to process login
+The purpose of this page is to describe the SW design of the Production tester UX/UI with an emphasis of user name and password to process login

 authentication.

-Kazuar Production tester is a graphical application that runs
+The Production tester is a graphical application that runs

 options of burning and automation test for each PC system including save data into database (for each burn steps SI/SO/AT and automation test)